jadinV/csci2041/Hwk_05/warmup.md

 `sum []`

-- by def of sum
+- by definition of sum

 `= 0`

-- by def of foldr
+- by definition of foldr

 `= foldr (+) 0 []`

-- by def of sum_fold
+- by definition of sum_fold

 `= sum_fold []`